Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Introduction

 \subsection{Main theorems}

-We prove a large-scale analogue of the corollary of Theorem \ref{Thm: Quantum ergodicity and quantum weak mixing} for physical-space observables, that is, for functions viewed as multiplicative operators, thereby complementing the result of Le Masson and Sahlsten \cite{LS17}.
-We also prove a probabilistic analogue of this, complementing the probabilistic quantum ergodicity result of Le Masson and Sahlsten \cite{LS24}.
-The small difference is that we use the quantum Hamiltonian $ \sqrt{-\Delta - 1/4} $ instead of $ \sqrt{-\Delta} $ but causes only a spectral shift.
-We already refer to Section \ref{Sec: Strategy} for more technical overview of the proof ideas as well as the novel ideas of the proofs used.
+We prove a large-scale analogue of the corollary of Theorem \ref{Thm: Quantum ergodicity and quantum weak mixing} for physical-space observables, that is, for functions viewed as multiplication operators, thereby complementing the result of Le Masson and Sahlsten \cite{LS17}.
+We also prove a probabilistic analogue of this using the Weil--Petersson random model, complementing the probabilistic quantum ergodicity result of Le Masson and Sahlsten \cite{LS24}.
+A small difference compared to the large-energy setting is that we use the quantum Hamiltonian $ \sqrt{-\Delta - \tfrac14} $ instead of $ \sqrt{-\Delta} $; however, this causes only a spectral shift.
+We proceed to introduce the main theorems now.

-The proof follows the ideas of Le Masson and Sahlsten in that we establish a quantitative version which yields limiting forms of the theorem.
-We again divide the argument into a spectral and a geometric component.
-However, we employ a different propagator, namely the hyperbolic wave propagator